 BitFrontier Signs Multi-Year Joint Venture Agreement With C&G Management to Provide Hosting Facilities in the Great State of Louisiana

-/EIN News/ -- CRESTVIEW, FL, March 14, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings Inc (OTCMKTS: BFCH), a leading provider of crypto mining hardware and hosting centers, announced the signing of a multi-year joint venture agreement to build out a massive 1.6GW hosting facility with energy partner, C&G Management, in the great state of Louisiana.
+CRESTVIEW, FL, March 14, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – BitFrontier Capital Holdings Inc BFCH, a leading provider of crypto mining hardware and hosting centers, announced the signing of a multi-year joint venture agreement to build out a massive 1.6GW hosting facility with energy partner, C&G Management, in the great state of Louisiana.

 C&G Management, a leader in on-prem power generation, uses turbines and generators running on natural gas to provide clean, reliable power generation anywhere it is needed.